yuvaldori/gigaspaces-wiki-jekyll/xap100adm/scripts.markdown

 {% summary page%}{% endsummary %}

-The `<gigaspaces root>/bin` folder includes scripts to manage and monitor [GigaSpaces Runtime](./the-runtime-environment.html) Components and Applications:
+The `<XAP root>/bin` folder includes scripts to manage and monitor [GigaSpaces Runtime](./the-runtime-environment.html) Components and Applications:

 - **setenv** - Used by all scripts to configure and load [Common Environment Variables]({%currentjavaurl%}/common-environment-variables.html).
 - **gs** - starts the GigaSpaces [interactive shell](./command-line-interface.html).